Printable Version

 Improving how we provide housing assistance.

-Under Housing Connect 2.0, Tasmanians will get better access to housing assistance and help to develop strong connections to family and community and build their capabilities for independent living.
+Housing Connect 2.0 improves Tasmanians' access to housing assistance and helps them develop strong connections to family and community to build their capabilities for independent living.

 1. More help

-Housing Connect 2.0 will provide more ways and places to get housing assistance.
+Housing Connect 2.0 provides more ways and places to get housing assistance.

 More places to get help

-In addition to the Housing Connect offices in the North, South and North-West, there will be more places to get housing assistance, including:
+In addition to the five Housing Connect offices across the state, there will be more places to get housing assistance, including:

 • information kiosks in community services